WPP-Public/Potato-ACE/src/ace/components/tooltip/README.md

 ### Tooltips with custom delay times

-In this example the first Tooltip has a custom delay of 2 seconds while the second has no delay.
+In this example the first Tooltip has a custom delay of 2 seconds and the second one has no delay.

 ```html
 <button>